 Bite and Release

-A bite and release test can check for discomfort by biting down and then releasing.
+A bite and release test can check for discomfort by biting down and then releasing it.
 Pain upon release could very well indicate a cracked tooth.

 If you have a broken or cracked tooth, or you suspect that you do, call or visit Dr. David Brusky’s office to schedule an appointment.